 "No Kings" day merch for sale on Amazon, Temu and other e-commerce sites

-"No Kings" merchandise is cropping up for sale on Amazon, Temu and other online retailers ahead of the planned nationwide protests against the Trump administration scheduled for Saturday.
+"No Kings" merchandise is cropping up for sale on Amazon, Temu and other online retailers ahead of the planned nationwide protests against the Trump administration on Saturday.

 Hundreds of t-shirts, hats, signs and posters are for sale across the internet alluding to the demonstrations.
 On China-based Temu.com, a seller shipping goods from a U.S.-based warehouse offers a t-shirt reading "No Kings in America" and featuring the statue of liberty and American flag for $5.20.